Goodbye, Toby: Plot

-Pam Beesly (Jenna Fischer) reveals that she is spending the summer studying graphic design at Pratt Institute in New York City, which she got accepted at.
-Meanwhile, Jim calls Ryan Howard (B. J. Novak) about a huge sale that he has recently made.
-Patronizing as ever, Ryan instructs him to enter the sale on the company's website before abruptly hanging up.
-Jim takes this as another sign that Ryan is trying to push him out of the company, and leaves Ryan a voice mail proclaiming that he will fight Ryan's attempts to fire him.
-Shortly afterward, Creed Bratton (Creed Bratton) and Jim find a video on YouTube of Ryan being arrested for fraud in the full presence of his peers who are all recording his arrest on their cell phones and interrupt Toby's exit interview to show Michael, Toby, Pam, and Holly.
-In an interview, Oscar Martinez (Oscar Nunez) reveals that Ryan's website was floundering, so he double-counted office sales as website sales, fraudulently inflating the firm's figures.
-Although Michael is deeply concerned for Ryan, Jim is pleased and leaves Ryan a second voice mail mockingly telling Ryan to disregard the last because he had his "hands tied".
+Pam Beesly is accepted into Pratt Institute in New York City, where she will spend the summer studying graphic design.
+Jim calls Ryan Howard about a huge sale that he has recently made.
+Ryan instructs him to enter the sale on the company's website before abruptly hanging up.
+Jim takes this as another sign that Ryan is trying to push him out of the company, and leaves Ryan a voicemail proclaiming that he will fight Ryan's efforts.
+Creed Bratton and Jim find a video on YouTube of Ryan being arrested for fraud.
+Ryan's website was floundering, so he double-counted office sales as website sales, inflating the firm's figures.
+Although Michael is deeply concerned for Ryan, Jim is pleased and leaves Ryan a second voicemail mockingly telling Ryan to disregard the last because he had his "hands tied".

-Michael discovers that Jan Levinson (Melora Hardin) has artificially inseminated herself from a sperm bank.
+Michael discovers that Jan Levinson has artificially inseminated herself from a sperm bank.
 She explains that she did this while she was dating Michael, but still wants him to be involved in the pregnancy.
-He initially is indecisive, but eventually calls and agrees to attend Lamaze class with her.
+He is indecisive, but eventually calls and agrees to attend Lamaze class with her.

-Jim contributes several hundred dollars to the party-planning fund in order to buy fireworks, later revealing that he has decided to propose to Pam, going back to their "first date".
-Pam notices the purchase and guesses his intentions; however, at the party, Andy Bernard (Ed Helms) ruins the moment by proposing to Angela, who reluctantly accepts.
-Pam is visibly disappointed that Jim did not propose to her.
+Jim contributes several hundred dollars to the party-planning fund in order to buy fireworks, since he has decided to propose to Pam, going back to their "first date".
+Pam notices the purchase and guesses his intentions; however, at the party, Andy Bernard ruins the moment by proposing to Angela, who grudgingly accepts.
+Pam is disappointed that Jim did not propose to her.
 Michael has security escort Toby out of the office as a parting insult.
 Dwight is crushed that his ex-girlfriend is marrying someone else.
-In the last scene of the episode, Phyllis returns to the office, pleased at the success of her party, where she and the camera crew walk in on Angela and Dwight having sex on Angela's desk.
+Phyllis returns to the office, pleased at the success of her party, and walks in on Angela and Dwight having sex on Angela's desk.